 "Write a marketing email for my new product" |

-"Monitor my sales pipeline and send personalised follow-ups to all leads inactive for 3 days, then update CRM" |
+"Check my sales pipeline and send follow-ups to leads that have been quiet for 3 days, then update the CRM" |

 | Resilience |